screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 argument to the Delta-t interface procedures.
 Sections 6.1 and 6.2 in conjunction with preceding sections should be sufficient to give the reader an overview of Delta-t operation.
 Sections 6.3 to 6.7 present the model in detail.
-The modelisnotintendedtoimplyarequiredimplementation.
-Itisintendedto unambiguously specify functionality.
+The model is not intended to imply a required implementation.
+It is intended to unambiguously specify functionality.
 Any algorithm with equivalent functionality can be used.

-The model presented here assumes operation within the environment (EIM) definedinSection4.
-Untiltwoormorecommunicatingimplementationsexist, this specification should be assumed to contain bugs.
+The model presented here assumes operation within the environment (EIM) defined in Section 4.
+Until two or more communicating implementation sexist, this specification should be assumed to contain bugs.
 Please contact the author if questions arise.